DRY Principle

 DRY Principle: Don’t Repeat Yourself

-Section titled “DRY Principle: Don’t Repeat Yourself”The DRY (Don’t Repeat Yourself) principle is one of the most fundamental principles in software development.
-It states that every piece of knowledge must have a single, unambiguous representation within a system.
+Section titled “DRY Principle: Don’t Repeat Yourself”The DRY principle (Don’t Repeat Yourself) is one of the most fundamental principles in software development.
+The DRY principle states that every piece of knowledge must have a single, unambiguous representation within a system.
+Understanding the DRY principle is essential for writing maintainable, clean code.

 Why DRY Principle?